top of page

 From Ahymsn:

-This is Ganesha Gayatri.
-Now Ganesha is the divine force as it operates in the Muladhara chakra to stabilise, not only to make one sit in a stable way but also to have stability in life.
+Ganesha is the divine force as it operates in the Muladhara chakra to stabilise, not only to make one sit in a stable way but also to have stability in life.
 The exact translation of the mantra does not matter because behind each word, there is a mystery and behind that, there is another mystery.
 For example, the figure of Ganesha is quite a little bit like the figure of the way we right the sound of ‘Om’.

 1-3-17-8-wooden-ganesh-b09p1prpyk-esplan